 As the Congressman from the 3rd Congressional District of Missouri, Blaine is committed to representing the interests of the hard-working people by being a strong voice for them in Washington, D.C.

-Blaine, 61, represents the 13 counties that make up the 3rd Congressional District of Missouri.
-Blaine, a native of St. Elizabeth, Mo., has lived in the district with his family for four generations and he operates a 160-acre farm there.
+Representing the 13 counties that make up the 3rd Congressional District of Missouri, Blaine is a native of St. Elizabeth, Mo.
+He has lived in the district with his family for four generations and he operates a 160-acre farm there.

-Along with his strong agriculture background, he was also a small businessman, having been in the banking and insurance business.
-Blaine has also served as a bank regulator for the state of Missouri earlier in his career.
-He was elected in November, 2008, succeeding fellow Republican Kenny Hulshof.
+Along with his strong agriculture background, Blaine was also a small businessman, having been in the banking and insurance business.
+He has also served as a bank regulator for the state of Missouri earlier in his career.

-Blaine and his wife, Jackie, have three children, Trevor, Brandy and Nikki, and four grandchildren.
+Blaine and his wife, Jackie, have three children and six grandchildren.